- About Us

 MUSC’slegislative platform outlines key policy areasthat we plan to focus on over this year, across allstates.
 Additionally, as they are introduced in state assemblies or opportunities arise, our legislative agenda will also include support for or opposition again key legislation and initiatives that are aligned with our mission.

-De-Escalation ‐ De‐escalation is essential to reducing police involved shootings and incidents involving excessive use of force by equipping police officers with options and strategies to more effectively deal with members of the public who are in mental and emotional distress; and equip officers to discern when to appropriately use lethal versus non lethal methods to protect themselves.
-MUSC advocates for the local and state adoption of nationwide minimum standards and requirements for de‐escalation training for all law enforcement officers.
-These requirements should also be tied to law enforcement agency performance management metrics such that LEOs are regularly evaluated on their use of de‐escalation tactics.
+De-escalation is essential to reducing police involved shooting and incidents involving excessive use of force by equipping police officers with options and strategies to more effectively deal with members of the public who are in mental and emotional distress; and equip officers to discern when to appropriately use lethal versus non-lethal methods to protect themselves.

 M.O.B.B.
 United for Social Change, Inc. is the sister organization and advocacy arm of Moms of Black Boys United, Inc. It is a nationwide coalition of moms who are dedicated to making the world a safer place for Black boys and men by eradicating harassment, brutality, and unjustified use of deadly force by law enforcement against our sons.